JudithEtxebarrieta/OPTECOT/README.md

 # Draw graph associated with experiments 3.
 ExperimentalGraphs.illustrate_OPTECOT_application_results(optecot,title='Figure title')
 ```
 This allows you to modify the graphs without having to run the CMA-ES again.
-For example, you could draw the graph associated to experiment 2 representing the curves of only some costs.
+For example, you could draw the graph associated with experiment 2 representing the curves of only some costs.
 ```python
 # Draw graph associated with experiment 2 using only some cots
 # (being 1 always among the selected ones).